SonarSource/sonarqube-scan-action/README.md

 ### Environment variables

 - `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube.
 You can read more about security tokens [here](https://docs.sonarqube.org/latest/user-guide/user-token/).
 You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).
 - `SONAR_HOST_URL` – **Required** this tells the scanner where SonarQube is hosted.
-You can set the `SONAR_HOST_URL` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).
+You can set the `SONAR_HOST_URL` environment variable in the "Variables" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).
 - `SONAR_ROOT_CERT` – Holds an additional root certificate (in PEM format) that is used to validate the SonarQube server certificate.
 You can set the `SONAR_ROOT_CERT` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

 ## Alternatives for Java, .NET, and C/C++ projects